Configure CI/CD

 Hypernode Deploy needs a few ‘credentials’ to be able to function.
 The necessary credentials are:

-1. The private SSH key.
+1. The private SSH key as base64 encoded string.
 (SSH_PRIVATE_KEY)

-2. The composer auth.json file, optional.
+2. The composer auth.json file as base64 encoded string, optional.
 (DEPLOY_COMPOSER_AUTH)

 • This is only necessary when your project needs to access private Composer repositories.